dch/glazier/README.md

 ## Current State

-* installation of development environment is described but not automated
-* steps covered below should produce a working CouchDB build & installation
+* steps below should produce a working CouchDB build & self-installing .exe
 * the build environment should be fully functional on both 32,64, desktop and server versions of windows from XP/2003 onwards
+* fetching binaries is described and automated
+* installation of development environment is described and automated
-* downloads are not small - [glaze.cmd](http://github.com/dch/glazier/blob/master/bin/glaze.cmd) retrieves approx 6GiB of DVD ISOs for Microsoft's Visual Studio 2008 compiler, related SDKs and the smaller cygwin and mozilla build frameworks
+* downloads are not small - [get_bits.cmd](http://github.com/dch/glazier/blob/master/bin/get_bits.cmd) retrieves approx 7GiB of DVD ISOs for Microsoft's Visual Studio 2008 compiler, related SDKs, the smaller cygwin and mozilla build frameworks, source and misc tools

 ********************************************************************************
 # Installing the Build Environment